okrauskopf/Flsun_V400/README.md

 - Combing off (can make prints take a longer time though, you can experiment with it on or off)
 - Material Flow (A.K.A.
 Extrusion Multiplier) set to a better default value at 98,5 instead of 100 but you should still calibrate for your filament and change in Cura after adding these files!
 - The first extruder move from home is down to the edge of the bed instead of center to prevent filament drops in the bed center, changed in the start code
-- BED_MESH_PROFILE LOAD="default" added to the start code (although this might be redundant, the jury is still out)
+- BED_MESH_PROFILE LOAD="default" added to the start code
 - All bed and nozzle temperatures are taken from the currently chosen filament instead of fixed values.
 So changing filament in Cura actually does something.
 - Fan Speed takes it speed value from currently chosen filament instead of a fixed value
 - Flow compensation added for first layer above sparse infill to prevent blobs at high speeds.
 Both threshold and flow increase added.
 Might need tweaking for ordinary bridges but so far very good.